jbcodeforce/aws-studies/docs/infra/index.md

 ## [Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html)

+[AWS Systems Manager](https://us-west-2.console.aws.amazon.com/systems-manager/home?region=us-west-2#) is a collection of capabilities to help manage our applications and infrastructure running.
+Systems Manager simplifies application and resource management, shortens the time to detect and resolve operational problems, and helps us manage our AWS resources securely at scale.

-Ability to control AWS infrastructure like EC2, with an unified user's experience.
-It includes a set of services like Session Manager, Patch Manager, Run Commands, or define maintenance windows.
+Ability to control AWS infrastructure like EC2, Amazon Relational Database Service (RDS), Amazon Elastic Container Service (ECS), and Amazon Elastic Kubernetes Service (EKS) instances,  with an unified user's experience.
+It includes a set of services like Session Manager, Patch Manager, Run Commands, Inventory or define maintenance windows.

 Automation is the motivation to simplify maintenance and deployment tasks of EC2 instances, like automating runbooks.

+It includes, `Parameter Store` which provides secure, hierarchical storage for configuration data and secrets management.
+You can store data such as passwords, database strings, Amazon Elastic Compute Cloud (Amazon EC2) instance IDs and Amazon Machine Image (AMI) IDs, and license codes as parameter values.
+Parameter Store is also integrated with Secrets Manager

 ## [Cost Explorer](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-what-is.html)